Show by Label

 Connecting the fans

 Turn off the 12V and remove the USB connector.
 If you still use the Lab Supply, raise the current to 350mA.
-You can now connect the two fans and observe the starting or boot sequence when you turn the power on.
+You can now connect the two fans to the PCB and go to the next step.

 Boot sequence